-The site had a 1-lot Subdivision approved at its January 15, 2026 Planning Commission meeting.
+This site had a one-lot subdivision approved by the Planning Commission on January 15, 2026.

 STAFF COMMENTS

 Engineering Comments:

 No comments to the proposed extension; however, according to the submitted plans, the proposed project will require a Land Disturbance Permit to be submitted through Central Permitting.
 It also appears that there are proposed structures to be placed within the public Right of Way.
 Contact the Engineering Dept. to discuss requesting a Non-Utility Use Agreement with the City, this agreement must be approved prior to the issuance of any Land Disturbance permits.